Horace Mann

-Horace Mann (May 4, 1796 – August 2, 1859) was an American educational reformer, slavery abolitionist and Whig politician known for his commitment to promoting public education.
+Horace Mann (May 4, 1796 – August 2, 1859) was an American educational reformer, slavery abolitionist and Whig politician known for his commitment to promoting public education; he is thus also known as The Father of American Education.
 In 1848, after public service as Secretary of the Massachusetts State Board of Education, Mann was elected to the United States House of Representatives (1848–1853).
-From September 1852 to his death, he served as President of Antioch College.
+From September 1852 to his death in 1859, he served as President of Antioch College.

-About Mann's intellectual progressivism, the historian Ellwood P. Cubberley said:

-Arguing that universal public education was the best way to turn unruly American children into disciplined, judicious republican citizens, Mann won widespread approval from modernizers, especially in the Whig Party, for building public schools.
+Arguing that universal public education was the best way to provide a quality education for all of America's children, Mann won widespread approval from modernizers, especially in the Whig Party, for building public schools.
 Most U.S. states adopted a version of the system Mann established in Massachusetts, especially the program for normal schools to train professional teachers.
-Educational historians credit Horace Mann, along with Henry Barnard and Catharine Beecher as one of the major advocates of the Common School Movement.
+Educational historians credit Horace Mann, along with Henry Barnard and Catharine Beecher, as one of the major advocates of the Common School Movement.

+Early years, family and education

+The great-grandson of Samuel Man, Horace Mann was born in Franklin, Massachusetts.

+Throughout his childhood, Mann experienced a variety of educational experiences from a vocational education working on the family farm to religious education.
+Mann came to see education as an essential component of a healthy childhood.
+From age ten to age twenty, he had no more than six weeks' schooling during any year, but he made use of the Franklin Public Library, the first public library in America.
+He enrolled at Brown University when he was twenty years old and graduated in three years as valedictorian (1819).
+The theme of his oration was "The Progressive Character of the Human Race."
+He learned Greek and Latin from Samuel Barrett, who later became a Unitarian minister.

 Early career

-Education
+Legal career

-Horace Mann was born in Franklin, Massachusetts.
-His father was a farmer without much money.
-From ten years of age to twenty, he had no more than six weeks' schooling during any year, but he made use of the Franklin Public Library, the first public library in America.
-At the age of twenty, he enrolled at Brown University and graduated in three years as valedictorian (1819).
-The theme of his oration was "The Progressive Character of the Human Race."
-He learned Greek and Latin from Samuel Barrett, who later became a famous Unitarian minister.
-He then studied law for a short time in Wrentham, Massachusetts and was a tutor of Latin and Greek (1820–1822) and a librarian (1821–1823) at Brown.
+Mann studied law for a short time in Wrentham, Massachusetts and was a tutor of Latin and Greek (1820–1822) and a librarian (1821–1823) at Brown.
 During 1822, he also studied at Litchfield Law School and, in 1823, was admitted to the bar in Dedham, Massachusetts.

+Mann defended James Allen in reasonable doubt in the minds of the jury by pointing out that the victim had previously identified someone else as the man who robbed him.
+The strategy worked, and there was a hung jury.